Peter Swan (footballer, born 1966): Hull City

 In March 1989, he was sold to Hull City for £200,000 (at the time a Hull record).
 This move reunited him with manager Eddie Gray.
 Leeds spent the money they received from the sale of Swan on bringing Gordon Strachan in from Manchester United.
 Leeds would go on to win the league title in 1991–92 under Wilkinson, with Strachan playing a large part in the success.
-However Swan and Hull did not find success; Gray used Swan in defence, and lost his job in the summer following a run of just one win in twelve games.
+However, Swan and Hull did not succeed; Gray used Swan in defence and lost his job in the summer following a run of just one win in twelve games.

-New manager Colin Appleton used Swan in all four playing position within the first fourteen days of the 1989–90 campaign; his time in goal came when goalkeeper Iain Hesford was injured in a defeat to AFC Bournemouth and had to leave the field at half-time.
+New manager Colin Appleton used Swan in all four playing positions within the first 14 days of the 1989–90 campaign; his time in goal came when goalkeeper Iain Hesford was injured in a defeat to AFC Bournemouth and had to leave the field at half-time.
 Appleton failed to control his players, and with his team bottom of the division, he was sacked in October – much to the amusement of Swan and the team.
 His replacement Stan Ternent managed to instil the discipline necessary to get the best performances out of Swan and the other 'big characters' at the club.
-Ternent dragged Swan off just fifteen minutes into his first match as manager, but calmed the fury of his player when he explained the change was a tactical one.
-Ternent then put Swan up front with Andy Payton, and the pair put in a 28-goal haul in the league between them – with Swan claiming eleven of these despite missing fifteen games with anterior cruciate ligament damage in his knee.
-Following his recovery Swan played in defence, and the "Tigers" managed to save their second tier status and finish in mid-table.
+Ternent dragged Swan off just 15 minutes into his first match as manager but calmed the fury of his player when he explained the change was a tactical one.
+Ternent then put Swan up front with Andy Payton, and the pair put in a 28-goal haul in the league between them – with Swan claiming eleven of these despite missing 15 games with anterior cruciate ligament (ACL) damage in his knee.
+Following his recovery, Swan played in defence, and the "Tigers" managed to save their second-tier status and finish in mid-table.

 The 1990–91 campaign was a disaster, and Hull suffered relegation after finishing in last place.
-Swan also suffered, as he played the game with Middlesbrough at Ayresome Park despite suffering from a painful heel injury, only to require stitches to his eye socket following a kick to the face from Simon Coleman; despite all of this Ternent still insisted that Swan got back on the field for the final fifteen minutes of a 3–0 defeat.
-Swan went public with his desire to leave the club in November 1990, and handed in a transfer request after Ternent refused to use him as a defender rather than an attacker.
-Following Ternent's dismissal new boss Terry Dolan agreed to let Swan go for a reasonable price, as he was aware that Swan was liable to "kick off a bit" if his requests were not granted, and Dolan was also in need of money to build a new team.
-Whilst waiting for an offer he played Swan as a target man alongside strike partner Andy Payton; Swan scored thirteen goals and Payton scored twelve, though this was not enough to prevent the club from suffering relegation.
+Swan also suffered, as he played the game with Middlesbrough at Ayresome Park despite suffering from a painful heel injury, only to require stitches to his eye socket following a kick to the face from Simon Coleman; despite all of this Ternent still insisted that Swan got back on the field for the final 15 minutes of a 3–0 defeat.
+Swan went public with his desire to leave the club in November 1990 and handed in a transfer request after Ternent refused to use him as a defender rather than an attacker.
+Following Ternent's dismissal, new boss Terry Dolan agreed to let Swan go for a reasonable price, as he was aware that Swan was liable to "kick off a bit" if his requests were not granted, and Dolan was also in need of money to build a new team.
+Whilst waiting for an offer, he played Swan as a target man alongside strike partner Andy Payton; Swan scored 13 goals, and Payton scored twelve, though this was not enough to prevent the club from suffering relegation.